16 Great Reasons to Visit Brasov, Romania in 2025

 Just outside the city, in the town of Râșnov, Brașov County, you can visit a medieval fortress dating back to the 13th century.
 It was built as a defense system for the surrounding Transylvanian villages since all invaders would pass by Râșnov on their way to Brașov.

 In the citadel, there is a well with an interesting history.
 It was built during a long siege when inhabitants were worried about the lack of water.
 The legend says the inhabitants forced two Turkish prisoners to dig the well for 17 years, in return for their freedom.
-They never actually gained their freedom as they were killed after the well was completed.
-Also according to the legend, there is a secret tunnel in the well, leading outside the town.
+They never actually gained their freedom, as they were killed after the well was completed.
+Also, according to the legend, there is a secret tunnel in the well, leading outside the town.

 Visit the museum inside the citadel to learn more about its history and legend.